What happens in Mars, Stays in March?

-Back in ancient Rome, when togas were all the rage and Julius Caesar wasn’t just a salad, there was this legendary dude named Romulus—yeah, the founder of Rome and kidnapper of the Sabine women.
-He had some pretty big ideas, including how to organize the Roman calendar—the Romance calendar still has an awkward schedule though.
+Back in ancient Rome, when togas were all the rage and Julius Caesar wasn’t just a salad, there was this legendary guy named Romulus—yeah, the founder of Rome, the kidnapper of the Sabine women, and the mastermind behind some pretty wild ideas, including how to organize the Roman calendar.
+Maybe it was all that divine destiny, or maybe being raised on wolf milk gave him an overconfidence boost, but Romulus had thoughts on how time should work.

 March: The Perfect Starter